 In general, the City requires two parking spaces per single-family residence, only one of which must be covered.
-For multifamily dwelling units with up to two bedrooms, 1.5 parking spaces per unit are required, one of which shall be covered.
-For multifamily dwelling units with three or more bedrooms, two off-street parking spaces per unit are required, one of which must be covered.
-In addition, one off-street uncovered parking space is required for every four units for visitor parking.
+For studio and one-bedroom multifamily dwelling units, one covered parking space per unit is required and 0.25 guest parking spaces.
+For multifamily dwelling units with two bedrooms, 1.5 parking spaces per unit are required, one of which shall be covered, and 0.25 guest parking spaces.
+For multifamily dwelling units with three or more bedrooms, two off-street parking spaces per unit are required, one of which must be covered, and 0.25 guest parking spaces.

 The City's parking requirements are typical for cities of similar size and character.
 However, they may not fully address special types of housing, such as senior housing, studios, and very small one-bedroom apartments.
 Parking requirements could increase costs for some types of affordable housing.
 The City has the ability to require less costly parking standards on a case-by-case basis as an incentive for providing affordable housing under its density bonus ordinance.
+Additionally, the City has included Program 4.A to monitor parking requirements, specifically for special needs housing and studio units, to determine whether they pose a constraint to development.
+If they are a constraint, the City will revise parking requirements for these units.